Batavian Republic: Public finance reform

-To ameliorate the situation the old Republic maintained a policy of severe austerity during the century, especially economizing on its defense outlays (which in large part explains why its military and political role declined so much).
+To ameliorate the situation the old Republic maintained a policy of severe austerity during the century, especially economising on its defence outlays (which in large part explains why its military and political role declined so much).
 Up to the Fourth Anglo-Dutch War this policy succeeded in bringing down the level of debt, but this war brought a large uptick in the public debt: between 1780 and 1794 the province of Holland alone issued 120 million guilders of new bonds.
 In 1795, its total debt stood at 455 million guilders.
-To this should be added the debts of the United East India Company and its sister, the WIC, and the five Dutch Admiralties for a total of about 150 million guilders.
+To this should be added the debts of the Dutch East India Company (VOC) and its sister, the Dutch West India Company (WIC), and the five Dutch Admiralties for a total of about 150 million guilders.
 The other provinces owed 155 million guilders.
-The grand total in 1795, at the beginning of the Batavian Republic, came to 760 million guilders; (Note: To provide some perspective to this: in 1791 Alexander Hamilton estimated the total U.S. public debt at $76 million.
-About $10 million of this was foreign debt, which he proceeded to refinance with a Dutch loan of approximately 20 million guilders.) this imposed a debt service of 25 million guilders annually.
+The grand total in 1795, at the beginning of the Batavian Republic, came to 760 million guilders; (Note: To provide some perspective to this: in 1791 Alexander Hamilton estimated the total U.S. public debt at US$76 million.
+About US$10 million of this was foreign debt, which he proceeded to refinance with a Dutch loan of approximately 20 million guilders.) this imposed a debt service of 25 million guilders annually.
 The indemnity of the Treaty of The Hague immediately added 100 million guilders to this total, and the maintenance of the French army of occupation added about 12 million annually (while the other funding requirements of the republic added another 20 million annually).
 To fulfill its engagements to the French Republic, Pieter Stadnitski joined a committee at the end of July 1795.
-On August 3 it was announced that from that date French soldiers would be paid in sound Dutch currency and no one could be obliged to accept French assignats anymore.
+On 3 August, it was announced that from that date French soldiers would be paid in sound Dutch currency and no one could be obliged to accept French assignats anymore.
 In 1814 the public debt stood at 1.7 billion guilders.